signalapp/SignalMetadataKit/protobuf/README.md

 # SignalServiceKit Protobufs

-These protobuf definitions are copied from Signal-Android, but modified to match some iOS conventions.
+These protobuf definitions are copied from libsignal-metadata-java, but modified to match some iOS conventions.

 ## Prequisites